bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

 services exposed by Dicoogle are easily accessible with `request(...)`.
 See the Dicoogle Web API below for a more thorough documentation.

-Modules are meant to work independently, but can have embedded libraries if so is desired (such as React).
+Modules are meant to work independently, but can have embedded libraries if so is desired.
 In addition, if the underlying web page is known to contain specific libraries, then these can also used without being embedded.
 This is particularly useful to avoid replicating dependencies and prevent modules from being too large.